Saint Joseph's Academy, Kilmarnock: Rebuild and 21st century

 In the early 21st century, a programme was initiated by central government to upgrade secondary schools throughout the country using a mixture of public and private money.
 St Joseph's was one of the schools selected for demolition and reconstruction, along with nearby Grange Academy.
 On 17 September 2008, the rebuilt St Joseph's was opened, including the new St Andrew's Primary - an amalgamation of the former feeder St Columba's and St Matthew's Primaries.
 The campus now houses St. Joseph's Academy, St. Andrew's Primary School and St. Andrew's Early Learning and Childcare Centre.
 In August 2023, Senior Phase pupils from Park School (ordinarily located at Grange Academy Campus) moved to St. Joseph's Campus on a trial basis.

 The Campus has a full size synthetic football pitch and during the evenings and weekends is used by East Ayrshire Leisure, whereby local clubs, teams and groups can hire indoor and outdoor facilities.
 The campus houses East Ayrshire Council's Learning Outdoors Support Team (LOST) and is the working base for all of East Ayrshire Council's educational psychologists.

 The current head teacher, Joseph Kane, took up the post in February 2018.
+In November 2025, Mrs Angela Buchanan was appointed as Acting HT while Mr. Joseph Kane undertakes a secondment with the local authority.